Mokayed/UFOEXAM/ReadME.md

 ![](/REST.jpg)
 <p>REST webservice: <a href="https://medium.com/@sagar.mane006/understanding-rest-representational-state-transfer-85256b9424aa">https://medium.com/@sagar.mane006/understanding-rest-representational-state-transfer-85256b9424aa</a></p>

-Some of the problems we encounted during our experiment had mainly to do with SOAP.
-We had no freedom of choice when it came to the response (only XML) as we did with REST (JSON,XML etc.).
-Also we spent more time doing the SOAP part, because the lines of code was more than in REST.

-<h1>Evidence from our project<sup>3</sup> <g-emoji class="g-emoji" alias="mag" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f50d.png">🔍</g-emoji></h1>
+<h1>Evidence from our project <g-emoji class="g-emoji" alias="mag" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f50d.png">🔍</g-emoji></h1>

-<p>The following screenshots contain relevant evidence and explanations from our mini assignment in system integration.
+<p>The following screenshots contain relevant evidence and explanations from our mini assignment<sup>3</sup> in system integration.
 In the following points, we will discuss the diffirence between SOAP/REST requests and responses according to our experience from our project.
 We will also explain the WSDL file in the project, then we will show our endpoints.
 Finally we will conclude by counting the amount of lines comparably between the SOAP and REST project.

 <figure>
 <h4>1.
 Requests in SOAP vs REST</h4>